scramjs/express-web-components/README.md

 This repo contains web components built with the [Google Polymer library](https://www.polymer-project.org/1.0/) that allow you to create [Express.js](https://github.com/expressjs/express) applications.
 If you have not heard of web components, then please [start learning today](http://webcomponents.org/).
 Web components offer a way to modularize and package functionality into reusable components that can be easily shared and composed to create entire applications.
 Currently they have been used mostly for front-end web development.
 Well, what about the back-end?
 Web components are not only useful for visual components, as the [Google Polymer project](https://www.polymer-project.org/1.0/) has shown us.
 Now you can build APIs and other server-side applications, leveraging the same declarativeness of the front-end world.

 ## Mini Application
+Just a preview of what you can expect server-side web component code to look like:

 ```
 <link rel="import" href="node_modules/@polymer/polymer/polymer.html">